 Special Topics.
 Courses numbered 294, 394, and 494 cover topics of immediate or special interest to a faculty member and students.
-See page 41.
+See page 44.

 Summa Cum Laude.
-A student with a cumulative GPA of 3.80-4.00 graduates summa cum laude.
-See page 73.
+A student with a minimum of 60 semester hours of course work at ASU and a cumulative GPA of 3.80-4.00 graduates summa cum laude.
+See page 70.
 Also see cum laude and magna cum laude in this section.

 TOEFL.
 The Test of English as a Foreign Language (TOEFL) is taken by students whose native language is not English.
-See pages 35 and 343.
+See page 52.
 See also ALCP in this section.

 Transcript.
 The transcript has information about classes taken and grades earned.
 The Office of the Registrar releases official transcripts only upon written request of the student for a fee of \$1.00 per copy for enrolled students or \$5.00 per copy for nonenrolled students.
 Additional copies ordered at the same time are \$1.00 each.
 Unofficial transcripts may be obtained free of charge in person at the Office of the Registrar, any registrar site, or by mail if a signed release is enclosed.
-See page 47.
+See pages 62-63.
 Also see Family Educational Rights and Privacy Act in this section.